 Tasting, they say, is believing.
-In this instance, it’s not just believing the atrociously bold claim made by the title of this recipe, it’s believing that the atrociously bold claim made by the title of this recipe can be achieved without eggs.
-We’re believers.
-What about you?
+With this milkiest chocolate ice cream, the pleasing, milky chocolate with superior creaminess is just like a bar of fine Swiss milk chocolate.
+And it’s not just believing the atrociously bold claim made by the title of this recipe, it’s believing that the atrociously bold claim made by the title of this recipe can be achieved without eggs.
+I stand by that claim–it’s that good.–Jeni Britton Bauer

 Milkiest Chocolate Ice Cream